edenreich/definition-driven-development/README.md

 ## Validation

-To validate the schema of he OAS, just run:
+To validate the schema of the OAS, just run:
 ```bash
 make openapi ARGS='validate -i pets_api.yaml'
 ```